By Freedom of Religion of South Africa (FOR SA)

 Basic Education Laws Amendment (BELA) Bill*

-The Bill is currently still making its way through the internal processes of the Department of Basic Education (DBE), whereafter the finalised Bill will be tabled in Parliament.
+The Bill is currently still making its way through the internal processes of the Department of Basic Education (DBE), whereafter it will be submitted to Cabinet, and once approved, tabled in Parliament.
 (From a religious freedom point of view, FOR SA raised concerns regarding the proposal that all lease agreements between schools and third parties for the hiring of the school’s property / facilities – e.g. by a church, for use of the school hall on a Sunday morning – in future be approved by the provincial government rather than by the SGB).

 Children’s Amendment Bill*

-The Bill has been tabled in Parliament.
-The relevant Parliamentary Portfolio Committee will be briefed by the Department of Social Development on the Bill on 6 and 7 October 2020.
+The Bill has been tabled in Parliament and opened for public comment until 27 November 2020.
+The relevant Parliamentary Portfolio Committee has been briefed by the Department of Social Development on the Bill on 6 October 2020.
 (The initial Bill aimed to make any form of physical discipline by a parent – no matter how light or well-intentioned – illegal and potentially subject to criminal prosecution for assaulting a child, to which there will be no defence in law.
 Following submissions by FOR SA and others, the Department removed the clauses proposing the criminalisation of physical correction in the home.
 It is this Bill that will be presented before Parliament.
 However, following the Constitutional Court’s ruling on 18 September 2019 that outlawed any form of physical discipline by parents, it is expected that the Bill will undergo substantive changes during the Parliamentary process.)

 City of Cape Town By-Laws*

 FOR SA made submissions on the proposed amendments to “Streets, Public Places, and the Prevention of Noise Nuisances By-Laws of the City of Cape Town”.
 We are concerned that the amendments give certain officials sweeping powers that may well impacts on the rights of religious communities to practise their religion and belief.
-We have been advised that all the comments received, had been captured and the record of comments submitted to the Line Department who is in the process of responding to all submissions.
+We have been advised that all the comments received, had been captured and the record of comments submitted to the Line Department who is in the process of responding to all submissions, and that the City is waiting on legal opinions regarding the comments.

 Comprehensive Sexuality Education (CSE)*

 FOR SA has been actively engaged in discussions both with Parliament and the Department of Education (DBE) regarding the proposed implementation of CSE in our schools.
-In a written response to a question asked by a Member of Parliament (MP), the Minister recently confirmed that the Department’s SLPs will not be compulsory for teachers / schools to use.
+In a written response to a question asked by a Member of Parliament (MP), the Minister confirmed earlier this year that the Department’s SLPs will not be compulsory for teachers / schools to use.
 Public schools are, therefore, free to choose alternative materials from which to teach sexuality education, to achieve the outcomes defined in the CAPS curriculum set for Life Orientation and Life Skills.
+Schools need to choose their resources / learning material by the end of this year, so as to ensure that same is bought and available for learners by the start of the 2021 school year.

 CRL Rights Commission’s proposed regulation of religion*